Donald Hustad: Radio broadcasts

 Radio broadcasting consumed Hustad’s time and energy during his early career.
 He was hired by WMBI in Chicago as a staff musician.
 George Beverly Shea recalled this encounter in his book, Then Sings My Soul: "Another audition I remember was set up by Aunt Theresa [Worman], who had a friend ‘who should be playing organ for WMBI.’
 When we heard him play one number, we knew she was right.
 Don Hustad was hired on the spot."
 Hustad performed with featured soloist George Beverly Shea on Club Time, a program of hymns that aired weekly on the American Broadcasting Company radio network.
 His two-decade tenure as organist for the popular radio series, Songs in the Night, brought him other performing opportunities in the Chicago area.
 His responsibilities expanded beyond accompanying on piano and organ, to arranging, composing, conducting, producing programs and teaching.
 He completed a Master of Music degree in 1945 at Northwestern University and held part-time teaching positions at Chicago Evangelistic Institute, Wheaton College, Olivet Nazarene College, and Moody Bible Institute.

 Moody Bible Institute

-Hustad taught full-time at Olivet Nazarene College, and part-time at Chicago Evangelistic Institute, Wheaton College, and Moody Bible Institute before accepting a full-time appointment as Director of the Sacred Music Department at Moody Bible Institute in 1950.
+Hustad taught full-time at Olivet Nazarene College, and part-time at Chicago Evangelistic Institute, Wheaton College, and Moody Bible Institute (MBI) before accepting a full-time appointment as Director of the Sacred Music Department at Moody Bible Institute in 1950.
 In addition to teaching conducting and working with the Moody Chorale (which achieved international fame under his leadership), he shifted his focus from teaching to administration.
 Hustad's philosophy of music education espoused the idea that music at a Bible college should be taught at essentially the same level as music at a conservatory.
 During his years at Moody, he pursued this goal by strengthening the curriculum and recruiting strong faculty.